 Looking back at the jangadeiros, I saw faces lined and burned by the harsh sun at 3.5 degrees, south latitude.
 They were hard faces, expressing the strength and freedom of a lifetime on the ocean.
 Gathering my courage, I asked in my limited Portuguese, “Mamede, can I go fishing with you tomorrow?”

-I might as well have lit a firecracker.
+I might as well have exploded a firecracker.
 All eyes opened wide with an intake of breath.
-En masse, the fishermen shifted their gaze from me to Mamede.
+En masse the fishermen shifted their gaze from me to Mamede.

 The fishermen broke out cackling, some repeating, “No toilet!—Yes!—No toilet!”
 When the laughter finally subsided, all eyes were again on me.